CanduriFranklin/everydai-hub/documentation/technical-specifications.md

 # Technical Specifications

-This document provides the technical specifications for the Everydai-Hub project.
+This document provides the technical specifications and requirements for the Everydai-Hub project.

 ## Project Phases